-The appeals process is an essential safety valve, allowing access to prescription medications that are not on the plan's formulary, or are subject to high cost sharing, when formulary or lower cost alternatives are not appropriate for a beneficiary's unique medical needs.
+The appeals process is an essential safety valve, allowing access to prescription medications that are not on the plan's formulary, or are subject to particularly expensive cost sharing, when formulary or lower cost alternatives are not appropriate for a beneficiary's unique medical needs.
 We strongly support allowing the pharmacy counter refusal/denial to serve as the coverage determination.
 This proposal serves the dual purpose of removing a burdensome step for beneficiaries and their prescribers, first, by explicitly stating why the drug is not covered and, second, by expediting the appeals process for those who need it.
 In the interim, we recommend requiring that the existing pharmacy counter notice explain the reason (i.e., prior authorization, step therapy, quantity limits, off-formulary, non-covered, etc.) that the beneficiary is being turned away at the pharmacy counter.

-Pricing stability
+Pricing Stability

-We are increasingly concerned about reports from surveys of Medicare State Health Insurance Assistance Programs (SHIPs) that Medicare Part D prescription drug out-of-pocket coinsurance costs that beneficiaries see when they shop for a plan during Open Enrollment may increase later in the year at the point of sale.
-A beneficiary who calculates and plans for her drug cost as \$30/fill during Open Enrollment should be able to still pay the same or lower coinsurance amount in April and September.
-Since beneficiaries are expected to enroll and be locked into a plan for one year, plans should also be expected to keep the prices they charge stable for that year.
+We are increasingly concerned about reports from surveys of Medicare State Health Insurance Assistance Programs (SHIPs) that Medicare Part D prescription drug OOP coinsurance costs that beneficiaries see when they shop for a plan during Open Enrollment may increase later in the year at the point of sale.
+A beneficiary who calculates and plans for their drug cost as \$30/fill during Open Enrollment should be able to still pay the same or lower coinsurance amount in April and September.
+Beneficiaries are expected to enroll and be locked into a plan for one year.
+That said, within reason, plans should also be expected to keep the prices they charge stable for that year.

 Given that beneficiaries already struggle to understand the concept of coinsurance (frequently listed as a range of percentages) as displayed on Medicare Plan Finder (MPF), the lack of stability in prices makes it even harder for beneficiaries to shop and plan their estimated drug expenses.
-In addition to ensuring that MPF is fixed so that actual OOP cost sharing amounts are clear rather than displayed as a range or percentage, we encourage Congress to craft legislation addressing this price stability problem.
+We encourage Congress to craft legislation addressing this price stability problem.
 For example, plans could be required to develop pricing agreements with pharmaceutical companies, which cap the prices for drugs on coinsurance tiers, for at least a year at a time.
-Congress could also work with CMS to establish a Special Enrollment Period for individuals adversely affected by a significant change in coinsurance responsibility mid-year.
+Congress could also work with the Centers for Medicare and Medicaid Services to establish a Special Enrollment Period for individuals adversely affected by a significant change in coinsurance responsibility mid-year.
 At a minimum, this issue merits further research.

-For additional details on these recommendations, go to: NCOA Comments on Congressional Part D Reform.
+For additional details on these recommendations, go to: NCOA Comments on Congressional Medicare Part D Reform.